 Generally, expenditures may not exceed the level of spending authorized for an appropriation account.
-However, the Commonwealth is statutorily required to pay debt service, regardless of whether such amounts are appropriated.
-The Commonwealth is also required to pay certain Medicaid expenses regardless of appropriations, due to superseding federal law.
+However, the Commonwealth is required to pay certain Medicaid expenses regardless of appropriations, due to superseding federal law.

 The FY04 General Appropriation Act (Chapter 26, Section 167 of the Acts of 2003) amended Section 9C, of Chapter 29, directing the Governor to notify the Legislature in writing as to the reasons for and the effect of any reductions in spending.
 This proposal must be delivered to the Legislature 15 days before any reductions take effect.
-Alternatively, funds from the Stabilization Fund may be used to cure the deficiency.
+Alternatively, funds from the Stabilization Fund may be used to cure the deficiency, subject to appropriation.